1936 Goudey set the perfect introduction for new pre-war collectors

 One nice thing about the set is that, even though it’s small, there are some big names in it.
 Altogether, about 1/3 of the set is comprised of Hall of Famers and it includes many of the big names of the time, including Hank Greenberg, Lefty Gomez, and Mickey Cochrane.
 It’s missing the stars of the late 1930s such as Joe DiMaggio and Bob Feller, but still has a nice collection of key players.

 So why the 1936 Goudey set?
 Lots of reasons, actually.

 First, the cards are really affordable.
-If low-grade cards don’t scare you, you can generally find commons in the $10-$15 range – even less sometimes.
+If low-grade cards don’t scare you, you can generally find commons in the $10-$20 range.
 When I first put together the set not too long ago, I found several cards under $10.
 Obviously, you get what you pay for in terms of condition.
-But even the most expensive card, the Hank Greenberg, can be found for under $50.
+But even the most expensive card, the Hank Greenberg, can be found in low-grade condition starting around $100.
 There aren’t any mountains here that will require years of saving up.

 Second, at only 25 cards, it’s really easy.
 Using COMC and eBay, I built a set over a single weekend.
 It will take longer than that if you want to get the best bargains and keep what you put into it to a minimum.
 But the point is that it’s not really difficult.
-A low-grade set could be put together for as little as $350 with some patience.
+A very low-grade set could be put together starting around $500.